AWS KMS Customer Managed Key Disabled or Scheduled for Deletion

 False Positive Examples

-A KMS customer managed key may be disabled or scheduled for deletion by a system administrator.
+A customer managed KMS key may be disabled or scheduled for deletion by a system administrator.
 Verify whether the user identity, user agent, and/or hostname should be making changes in your environment.
 Key deletions by unfamiliar users should be investigated.
 If known behavior is causing false positives, it can be exempted from the rule.

 License